-The structured viva component will be standard set using the Angoff method.
-This approach to standard setting is widely used, is approved by the GMC, and is a significant advancement on the previous criteria applied to pass the exam.
+The structured viva component will be pass mark set using the Angoff method.
+This approach to pass mark setting is widely used, is approved by the GMC, and is a significant advancement on the previous criteria applied to pass the exam.

 There are two routes of eligibility to take the assessment:

 1. Applicant is on the GMC’s Specialist Register for Ophthalmology.

-2. Those without specialist registration in ophthalmology must have evidence of substantive experience:
+2. Those without specialist registration in ophthalmology must have evidence of substantive experience in ophthalmology:

 ii.
 MRCOphth as awarded from 1 January 1997 to 31 December 2008 OR